 3.5 The registration of Signers for the issue of Signer Certificates is the exclusive responsibility of Customer in its capacity as Registration Authority.
 Customer is responsible for the accuracy and completeness of the information sent to DocuSign for the issuing of Signer Certificates.
 DocuSign does not verify any identification information and DocuSign (including DocuSign France) disclaims all liability regarding the accuracy of the Signer identification information communicated by Customer and contained in the Signer Certificates.

-4. DOCUSIGN RESPONSIBILITIES.
+4. DOCUSIGN RESPONSIBILITIES

 4.1 Trust Service Provider.
 DocuSign shall ensure: (a) its and its Affiliates’ data centers are secured and trustworthy in accordance with industry standards and use high-performance products in terms of reliability, security, and confidentiality; and (b) that electronic signatures created with the Service, subject to the Customer fulfilling its responsibilities under the Agreement, will conform with the definition of Advanced Electronic Signature set out in Article 26 of eIDAS.

-5.1 In its capacity as CA, DocuSign France has a duty to inspect Customer in its role as RA in order to confirm its compliance with the Registration Policy applicable to Signer Certificates.
+5.1 In its capacity as CA, DocuSign France has a duty to inspect a Customer in its role as RA in order to confirm its compliance with the Registration Policy applicable to Signer Certificates.
 For this inspection, the CA may carry out, or select a mutually agreeable inspector to carry out, an annual compliance inspection on the Customer’s premises.
 Depending on inspector choice, the inspection may cover the following areas:

 (a) Any obligation under Sections 3.2 or 3.3;